bowao/ioBroker.tino/README.md

 ## TiNo adapter for ioBroker
 (German version see below)

-Read wireless sensordata received via TiNo
+Read wireless sensordata received via TiNo Version 1.01

 The wireless transceiver and receiver TiNo were developed by nurazur.